railken/mangafox/README.md

 ## License

-Open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## Copyright

-All manga is copyrighted to their respective author.
+All the manga are copyrighted to their respective author.
 Please buy the manga if it's available in your country.